shardulbee/zchunk/plan.md

 - [ ] Figure out how to fix zig autofmt to not have such long lines?

 ### Done
+- [x] support multi-threading
+  - hell yeah, goes from 1.2sec singlethreaded for 2.1gb to 223ms.
+  - dropped to 113ms if we pre-allocate the chunk buffer for all threads instead of allocating in each thread
 - [x] changing the implementation back to not read the whole file into memory
 - [x] read the whole file into memory and see if that helps with performance.
   - initially, this did not work.
 I wasn't sure why.
 So I spun up a huge box on vultr and it was faster.
 So definitely the processor power matters even if single threaded.